 Bar on the Quai de la Tourette

-However, we walk along the promenade that was newly laid out in 2013 on Quaie de la Joliette towards Fort Saint-Jean.
-In 2013, Marseille was the European Capital of Culture and many of the old quarters have been turned inside out.
-This mainly included the port area.
-Manufactories and restaurants moved into the restored warehouses on the promenade.
+However, we walk along the promenade on Quaie de la Joliette, which was newly laid out in 2013, towards Fort Saint-Jean.
+In 2013 it was Marseille European Capital of Culture and many of the old quarters have been turned inside out.
+Above all, this included the port area.
+Manufacturers and restaurants moved into the restored warehouses on the promenade.
 Less than a kilometer away we pass the elevated cathedral.

 And a little further, directly on the water, we admire the MuCEM museum complex and the Villa Méditerranée cultural center.
 Both were rebuilt in 2013.